 This app used to be a paid app, but a few years ago it went free.
 This is a fantastic app for editing photos quickly.
 I have tried dozens of apps, and this is my favorite because you can see your adjustments as you make them, which makes for a much smoother, easier, and quicker editing experience.
 Lots of options, can’t believe this is a free app.

-This app is a paid app, but I definitely didn’t bat an eye at paying $9.99 one time, as opposed to forking over tons of money for the Mac version of Photoshop.
+This app is a paid app.
 You can do many of the same things with your photos that you can do in Photoshop.
 Worth every penny.
 I use it every time I create blog pics, because I can easily create images in the dimensions that I need them and do lots of editing.

 Adobe Photoshop Touch for iPhone – since this is a separate app, it does have its own $4.99 price tag.
 I haven’t bothered purchasing this app on my iPhone, but if I didn’t have an iPad to work with, I definitely would.